Culture of Scotland

-The culture of Scotland refers to the patterns of human activity and symbolism associated with Scotland and the Scottish people.
-The Scottish flag is blue with a white saltire, and represents the cross of Saint Andrew.
+The culture of Scotland includes its distinct legal system, financial institutions, sports, literature, art, music, media, cuisine, philosophy, folklore, languages, and religious traditions.
+Scots law is separate from English law and remains an important part of Scotland’s identity.
+The country has its own banking and currency systems.
+Sports like golf, rugby, and shinty are widely played.
+Scotland has a significant literary tradition and contributions to art and music.
+The media landscape includes Scottish-focused outlets.
+Traditional and modern Scottish cuisine are notable.
+The country has made contributions to philosophy and has a strong tradition of folklore.
+Multiple languages and religious practices are present in Scottish society.

 Scots law

 Scotland retains Scots Law, its own unique legal system, based on Roman law, which combines features of both civil law and common law.
 The terms of union with England specified the retention of separate systems.
 The barristers are called advocates, and the judges of the high court for civil cases are also the judges for the high court for criminal cases.
 Scots Law differs from England's common law system.

 Formerly, there were several regional law systems in Scotland, one of which was Udal Law (also called allodail or odal law) in Shetland and Orkney.
 This was a direct descendant of Old Norse Law, but was abolished in 1611.
 Despite this, Scottish courts have acknowledged the supremacy of udal law in some property cases as recently as the 1990s.
 Various systems based on common Celtic Law also survived in the Highlands until the 1800s.